Printed claim forms are set up from the Claim Forms window.

-To hide a claim form so it no longer shows as an option in various dropdowns:
+Is Hidden: Hide a claim form so it no longer shows as an option in various drop downs.

-To set whether or not background images print:
+Print Images: Set whether or not background images print.

-To change the alignment of the form when printing on a preprinted form, change the Offset X, Offset Y values: Values can be positive or negative and will shift all elements on the page by the given number of pixels in 100'ths of an inch.
+Offset X and Offset Y: Change the alignment of the form when printing on a preprinted form.
+Values can be positive or negative and will shift all elements on the page by the given number of pixels in hundredths of an inch.

 You can add your own claim form from scratch, but it is very involved and takes a lot of time.

 Hint: On the edit window, GIF image size can be easily adjusted by changing the width and height, but JPG image size cannot be changed.
 If you save as a JPG, set the compression and smoothing for as small a file size as possible without losing detail, somewhere between 200 and 500 Kb.
 The larger it is, the longer it will take to print.

 Step 2: Create a new blank claim form.

 Step 3: Add the background image.

 Step 4: Add more items as needed.

 Step 5: Click OK to save the form.